 Contact us if you or your employees have any questions about enrollment.

 Based on an objective evaluation of contribution rates, RPB recommends that employers make an annual pre-tax contribution of at least 15% of the employee’s compensation, including parsonage (for clergy).
 We also recommend that employees make an annual contribution of 3% or more of their compensation, including parsonage.

-Your employees can use the complementary Elective Salary Deferral Form that we provide to let you know how to begin or adjust their elective salary deferrals.
+Your employees can use the complementary Elective Deferral Agreement Form that we provide to let you know how to begin or adjust their elective salary deferrals.
 RPB accepts both pre-tax and Roth post-tax elective contributions.

 You’ll use MyRPB to submit contributions electronically through the Automated Clearing House (ACH).
 Employee contributions must be submitted no later than 15 days following the month they were deducted from the employee’s paycheck.
 A confirmation of plan contributions will be available on MyRPB after each contribution has been processed.

 Employer and employee contributions are subject to annual IRS contribution limits.
 If employer contributions exceed the annual IRS contribution limit, RPB will automatically place the excess contributions into a Rabbi Trust account in the participant’s name.

 New employees can enroll in LTD within 60 days of their hire date.
 Otherwise, open enrollment occurs twice each year: in December for the upcoming year, and in July for 6 months of coverage lasting through the end of the year.

 During these periods, discuss LTD options with your employee(s) and sign up participants in the MyRPB employer portal.